OpenSLO/OpenSLO/examples/treat-low-traffic-as-equally-important/README.md

 # Treat low traffic as equally important

-Let's imagine application that performance degration even during low traffic periods (a handful of users are not satisfied) should count equally with degration during peak hours when hundreds of users are not satisfied with application.
+Let's imagine an application that performance degradation even during low traffic periods (a handful of users are not satisfied) should count equally with degradation during peak hours when hundreds of users are not satisfied with the application.
 For instance, a system for reporting incidents or calling for help should operate in such a way.
 One person than can't be served is important too.
-But in case of burst in requests probably something bigger is happening and system is not able to serve everybody with such quality.
+But in case of bursts in requests probably something bigger is happening and the system is not able to serve everybody with such quality (probably it should be tracked too with a separate SLO).

 ## Which OpenSLO budgeting method should be used?